XanderPENG/global-evcs/README.md

 # Overview
 This repository contains all codes (written in Python) and (sample) dataset of the paper -
 ***Where Are Public Electric Vehicle Charging Stations Located Globally?
 Insights from a Spatial Planning Perspective***.

+Note that the **full dataset** can be requested through our [Global EV Data Initiative](https://globalevdata.github.io/data.html).

 # Prerequisites
 It is highly recommended to install and use the following versions of python/packages to run the codes: